To read Episode 1 CLICK HERE

 She looked in the mirror, satisfied with her appearance, she went out to meet all the nuclear members of the Peters family, her jaw clenched unconsciously with envy.
 It was Segun, who spoke first looking smugly at her as he dropped his arm across his happy wife’s shoulder and also motioning for her to sit which she did numbly look at him in spite.

 “So, Miss Arinde hope you are happy with the hospitality” Segun queried.

 Her gaze locked coldly with his own mocking gaze “Yes sir” she replied with coated ice.

 Quickly she shifted her gaze to the calm looking girl who sat in the single chair staring at her.
 Nike suppressed a lump in her throat as she felt a strange pull towards the girl and she knew deep down it was it was because Segun fathered the child.

 “Is this your little girl?”
 She asked, trying to sound apprehensive.

 During the days that passed, Nike marvelled at how Yinka and she grew very close, though she couldn’t help thinking of Madina and Segun.… Segun.
-The thought trailed her head as she had her bath and dressed into a turtle neck top and dark blue denims.
+The thought trailed her head as she had her bath and dressed in a turtleneck top and dark blue denim.
 Satisfied with her dressing, she went to the sitting room on hearing happy voices.